 WooCommerce is a popular e-commerce platform that allows businesses to easily set up an online store and sell their products or services.
 One important aspect of running an e-commerce business is tracking conversions, or the actions that customers take on your website that indicate they are interested in making a purchase.
 This can include adding items to their cart, initiating the checkout process, or completing a purchase.

-In this article, we will walk you through the process of setting up conversion tracking for your WooCommerce store using Google Tag Manager.
-We will cover the following steps:
+In this article, we will walk you through the process of setting up GA4 conversion tracking for your WooCommerce store using Google Tag Manager.
+Let’s get started!

 Step 1: Setting up a Google Tag Manager account